Government consults on colony cage reform proposals

 A phased approach has been put forward which would see an initial ban on installing any new enriched colony (or any other cage) systems for laying hens, pullets and breeder layers from 1 January 2027.

-A ban in the UK could lead to the import of eggs and egg products produced in cage systems that are illegal in this country.
+A ban in the UK could lead to the import of eggs and egg products produced in cage systems that would be illegal in this country.

 16 February 2026